roslamir/ep3gen/README.md

 <div id="banner" align="center">
     <br />
-    <h1>EP3Gen</h1>
+    <h1>EPUBGen</h1>
     <h3>Free/Libre Open Source e-book generator written in Go</h3>
 </div>

 # Overview
-**EP3Gen** is my attempt at learning the Go programming language.
+**EPUBGen** is my attempt at learning the Go programming language.
 I decided to build a command line program to help generate and package an EPUB3-compliant e-book.
 Instead of building a fancy visual editor to create an e-book, why not use a single HTML file as the source for the e-book?
 As a developer, I have access to many powerful free and open source IDEs and text editors such as Eclipse, ItelliJ IDEA Community and VSCodium/VSCode with which to create the HTML file.
 If you prefer the fancy visual editor take a look at [Sigil.](https://sigil-ebook.com/)

-**EP3Gen** is a text processor which reads and processes the HTML source file and generates all the files in a directory structure expected by EPUB3.
+**EPUBGen** is a text processor which reads and processes the HTML source file and generates all the files in a directory structure expected by EPUB3.
 The generated directory and its subdirectories and contents can then be checked and packaged into an `.epub` file by running the utility [EPUBCheck.](https://github.com/w3c/epubcheck/releases/)

 # Getting Started
-To start using EP3Gen to generate your own EPUB3 e-books, at a minimum download the following:
+To start using EPUBGen to generate your own EPUB3 e-books, at a minimum download the following:

-1. `ep3gen.exe` if you are using Windows.
-If you using either Linux or MacOS, the easiest way is to clone this repo and build the executable as follows: `go build -o ep3gen *.go`.
+1. `epubgen.exe` if you are using Windows.
+If you using either Linux or MacOS, the easiest way is to clone this repo and build the executable as follows: `go build -o epubgen *.go`.
 Make sure to make the file executable.

 1. The `data` directory and all of its contents.